Introduction

 6. Shine Faucets with Vinegar and a Toothbrush

-Soak a cloth in vinegar, wrap it around the faucet, and let it sit for 10 minutes.
-Then scrub with an old toothbrush and rinse.
+Hard water stains and mineral buildup can make faucets look dull.
+Soak a cloth in white vinegar, wrap it around the faucet, and leave it for about 10 minutes.
+Then, scrub gently with an old toothbrush before rinsing clean.

 7. Use Shelf Liners for Easy Maintenance